PyCQA/pyflakes/README.rst

 Pyflakes analyzes programs and detects various errors.
-It works by parsing the source file, not importing it, so it is safe to use on modules with side effects.
+It works by parsing the source file, not importing it, so it is safe to use on modules without any side effects.
 It's also much faster.

 It is `available on PyPI <https://pypi.org/project/pyflakes/>`_ and it supports all active versions of Python: 2.7 and 3.4 to 3.8.